xajler/blog.metaintellect.com/_posts/2012-10-19-rails-app-from-scratch-create-and-configure-testing.markdown

 ...
 ```

-I had capitalized `JustToDoIt` before the name is used as Ruby class and Pascal case is convention
+I had capitalized `JustToDoIt` before, because the name is used as Ruby class and Pascal case is convention
 for Ruby classes.

-Then rename it to `just-todo-it` to be more in *nix folder naming convention.
+Then rename folder to `just-todo-it` to be more in *nix folder naming convention:

 ```bash
 $ mv JustToDoIt just-todo-it